-As 2016 came along, they discovered that the wheel-system that retracts the platforms was too weak.
-This called for an entirely new system which was finished in April of 2016.
-On top of that, in May 2016 the cold water mixed with the warm spring air made the bridge bend and skew more than intended.
+As 2016 came along, they discovered that the wheel system that retracts the platforms were too weak.
+This called for an entirely new system which was finished in April 2016.
+On top of that, in May 2016, the cold water mixed with the warm spring air made the bridge bend and skew more than intended.
 However, this is something they should’ve seen coming, as the same thing happens more or less every year in Copenhagen.

 Today though, it stands as the majestic bridge it was designed to be.
 It’s used daily by thousands and thousands of pedestrians and bikers.